 Henry explained that they didn’t want to go into Russia proper, because they felt they would get separated from Leo.
 And they didn’t want to live in a small town.
 “So you figure, well all right, maybe they’ll send us to a concentration camp or what, but we’re still going to be on the western side, not on the eastern side.”

-Adek, Zina and Henry spent the war years in Russia, first in Białystok, then under much harsher conditions, in Siberia.
+Adek, Zina and Henry spent the war years in Russia, first in Białystok, then under much harsher conditions, in northern Russia (not actually Siberia, though people telling the story sometimes referred to it that way).
 Klara Samuels describes (p.
-63) how they came to be deported from Białystok to Siberia in 1940.
+63) how they came to be deported from Białystok to northern Russia in 1940.
 (At this point, Klara’s father was already in prison, and she and her mother were still in Białystok.)

 “Early in the summer rumors about impending deportation to Siberia began to circulate.
 My mother and I took to spending the nights with local friends, while Adek scoffed at the danger.
 Finally one night the rumors came true.”